CupidonSauce173/MyPigSQL/README.md

 </p>
 <h1 align="center"> MyPigSQL </h1>
 <p align="center">Join my discord: https://discord.gg/2QAPHbqrny </p>
-<p align="center"> Async MySQL Framework for PocketMine-MP </p>
+<p align="center"> Async MySQL Library for PocketMine-MP </p>

-### Known Issues
+### Current  Bugs
-- There are some weird behaviors still, **do not use this for production server until further notice.
-I will be testing it on a network first and fix all possible issues**.
+- There are `zombie SQLRequest` that can stay in the batches but they won't be executed multiple times and are extremely rare.
+- The repeating `ClosureTask` task taking care of firing up the `DispatchBatchThreads` and preparing the requests isn't optimized and can overload the main thread if there are too many requests.
+This has been observed when creating a request every 1-3 ticks.
+- For some reason, `SQLRequest::setDispatched()` & `SQLRequest::setCompleted()` will not set the value to `true` if the developer passes no variable to them (they are using `bool $value = true` when passing no variable to them.

+See [this merge](https://github.com/CupidonSauce173/MyPigSQL/pull/3) for a full update from `2.0.0-beta` to `3.0.0-beta`.

+## Library

 | **Feature**                 | **State** |
 | --------------------------- |:----------:|